 - 'Network Congestion' - create a random value between zero and the received value in IE 'TU3907 Timer' and - add this value to the received value in IE 'TU3907 Timer', and use this as the new value for TU3907 - start timer TU3907 according to the new calculated value and wait for it to expire.

-- 'AP not allowed' - release the TCP connection established to the GANC, if still established, - release the secure connection towards the SEGW associated with the GANC, as defined in sub-clause 4.5 - store the AP-ID in the AP Black List and not initiate a new Register Request from this AP, until the AP-ID is removed from the AP Black List i.e. as a result of power-cycle.
+- 'AP not allowed' - release the TCP connection established to the GANC, if still established, - release the secure connection towards the SEGW associated with the GANC, as defined in sub-clause 4.5 - store the AP-ID in the AP Exclude List and not initiate a new Register Request from this AP, until the AP-ID is removed from the AP Exclude List i.e. as a result of power-cycle.

-- 'Location not allowed' - release the TCP connection established to the GANC, if still established, - release the secure connection towards the SEGW associated with the GANC, as defined in sub-clause 4.5 - update the Location Black List according to the received information elements Location Black List indicator and Location Area Identification (i.e. the same as that included in the GA-RC REGISTER REQUEST message) and not initiate a new Register Request from the locations indicated by the updated Location Black List, until they are removed from the Location Black List i.e. as a result of power-cycle.
+- 'Location not allowed' - release the TCP connection established to the GANC, if still established, - release the secure connection towards the SEGW associated with the GANC, as defined in sub-clause 4.5 - update the Location Exclude List according to the received information elements Location Exclude List indicator and Location Area Identification (i.e. the same as that included in the GA-RC REGISTER REQUEST message) and not initiate a new Register Request from the locations indicated by the updated Location Exclude List, until they are removed from the Location Exclude List i.e. as a result of power-cycle.

 - 'IMSI not allowed' - release the TCP connection established to the GANC, if still established. - release the secure connection towards the SEGW associated with the GANC, as defined in sub-clause 4.5 - not initiate a new GAN Registration procedure until the next power-on.